First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 EMH: Very good, Kes.

-TORRES: That would support our theory about what happened aboard their ship.
+TORRES: That would support our theory about what happened aboard their

-EMH: Hmm, this is intriguing.
+EMH: Hmm.
+This is intriguing.

 TORRES: What do you think that is?

 EMH: It may be some kind of axonal amplifier.
-Kes, hand me a cortical probe.
+Kes, hand me a cortical

-TORRES: Shut it down!
-What the hell happened?
+TORRES: What the hell happened?

 KES: Is it still alive?

 EMH: Of course not.
-Apparently, I inadvertently activated a backup neuro-electric
+Apparently, I inadvertently activated a backup

 TORRES: I wouldn't be so sure about that.